stevedonovan/gentle-intro/src/7-shared-and-networking.md

     assert_eq!(*greeting.borrow(), "hola");
 }
 ```

+Again, `greeting` was not declared as mutable!

-The explicit dereference operator `*` can be a little bit confusing in Rust, because
+The explicit dereference operator `*` can be a bit confusing in Rust, because
 often you don't need it - for instance `greeting.borrow().len()` is fine since method
-calls will deference implicitly.
+calls will dereference implicitly.
 But you _do_ need `*` to pull out the underlying
 `&String` from `greeting.borrow()` or the `&mut String` from `greeting.borrow_mut()`.

 Using a `RefCell` isn't always safe, because any references returned from these
 methods must follow the usual rules.

 ```rust
     let mut gr = greeting.borrow_mut(); // gr is a mutable borrow